New Year’s Eve in Brazil: Tips, Traditions, and Famous Destinations

 The New Year’s Eve celebrations do not end after midnight in Brazil.
 In fact, partying only really starts after the fireworks.
 In Brazil, people celebrate the new year all night long and only leave the beach or the parties they went after the first sunrise of the year.

 Caminhos Language Centre is the largest and most exciting Portuguese school in Rio de Janeiro, Brazil.
-Our team consists of over 10 experienced Brazilian teachers and friendly multilingual support staff.
-We are the only school in Brazil able to offer Portuguese group courses throughout the year on different 9 levels.
-Since we opened in 2009, we continuously evaluate and develop our curriculum and services and have become the leading Portuguese school in Brazil.
-Our main goal is not only teaching Portuguese, but also offer a complete cultural experience in Brazil.
+Our team consists of over 20 experienced Brazilian teachers and friendly multilingual support staff.
+We are the only school in Brazil able to offer Portuguese group courses throughout the year on 10 different levels.
+Since we opened in 2009, we have continuously evaluated and developed our curriculum and services and have become the leading Portuguese school in Brazil.
+Our main goal is not only to teach Portuguese but also to offer a complete cultural experience in Brazil.